Large Deviations for Random Spectral Measures and Sum Rules: Introduction

 where $\Delta$ is the Vandermonde determinant (see for example \cite{MehtaB}).
 Furthermore, $e_1$ is almost surely (a.s.) cyclic and $(\pi_1, \dots, \pi_N)$ is independent of $(\lambda_1,\dots, \lambda_N)$.
 Moreover, $(\pi_1, \dots, \pi_N)$ is uniformly distributed on the simplex ${\mathcal S}_n = \{(\pi_1, \dots, \pi_N) : \pi_k > 0, (k=1, \dots , N), \!\ \pi_1 + \dots \pi_N = 1 \}$.
 As $N$ tends to infinity, both sequences of random measures $(\mu_\w\sn)$ and $(\mu_\u\sn)$ converge weakly to the equilibrium measure, i.e. the uniform distribution on $\mathbb T$.
-In a previous work (\cite{FABALOZ}), we have established a strong connection between the asymtotic properties of $(\mu_\w\sn)$ and the random moment problem studied in \cite{FabLoz} and \cite{Chang}.
-In particular we proved that the sequence $(\mu_\w\sn)$ satisfies a Large Deviation Principle (denoted hereafter LDP), with speed $N$ and good rate function given by reversed Kullback entropy with respect to the equilibrium measure (see the Appendix where we recall the definition of this quantity).
-For the sake of completeness, we also recall in the appendix the definition of a LDP and some useful results on large deviations.
+In a previous work (\cite{FABALOZ}), we proved that the sequence $(\mu_\w\sn)$ satisfies a Large Deviation Principle (denoted hereafter LDP), with speed $N$ and good rate function given by reversed Kullback entropy with respect to the equilibrium measure.
 Notice that there is a quite important difference in the large deviation behaviour of $(\mu_\w\sn)$ and $(\mu_\u\sn)$.
 Indeed, this last sequence of probability measures (p.ms.) satisfies a LDP with speed $N^2$ and with a rate function connected to the Voiculescu entropy (see for example \cite{HiaiIHP}).
 To show a LDP for $(\mu_\w\sn)$ one may think of two kinds of proof.
 The first one, which could be called the direct way, uses the representation (\ref{masterdef}) \cite{FABALOZ}.
 Besides, it is possible to code a measure $\mu$ on $\mathbb T$ by the system of its Verblunsky (or Schur) coefficients, via the Favard theorem \cite{Simon1}; they are also the canonical moments of $\mu$ (see \cite{DS} for the definition).
 The second method uses this coding.
 It turns out that, under the Haar distribution, the canonical moments $(c_1\sn, \dots c_N\sn)$ of $\mu_\w\sn$ are independent random variables (r.vs.) with explicit distribution depending on $N$.
 It is then possible in a first step to check the LDP on these variables and in a second step to lift the LDP and the rate function on the space of measures \cite{LozEJP}.